hserv/ucm/group-charter.md

 SHACL, to ensure that the UCM is open, computable, and interoperable within the broader Web of Data.
 The UCM will adopt and extend the Simple Upper-Level Ontology (SULO) as its foundational upper ontology.
-SULO provides the high-level semantic categories and relationships needed to establish a logically rigorous and interoperable semantic foundation while allowing the Community Group to specialize concepts required for healthcare and human-service domains.
+SULO provides the high-level semantic categories and relationships needed to establish a logically rigorous and interoperable semantic structure while allowing the Community Group to specialize concepts required for healthcare and human-service domains.

 ##Guiding Principles